apocalypse14/RAG-Challenge/README.md

 This repository contains my implementation of Retrieval-Augmented Generation (RAG) pipeline to extract knowledge from markdow files.
-The solution allows users to query the documentation and receive accurate, contextually relevant answers.
+This implementation allows users to query the documentation and receive accurate, contextually relevant answers.

 Overview
 There are two py.files that implements a RAG pipeline in this project. "main.py" creates chunks based on the headers and returns a summarization as an answer to the query, while "RAG_specialized.py" is a full RAG